redhat-italy/jdg-quickstarts/README.md

 Build the code
 --------------

-After installing the repositories, you just have to git-clone the code and run some nodes.

 You can optionally run these commands if you want to build every module
 ```shell
 mvn clean install